List of Sherlock characters: Sherlock Holmes

 Sherlock has violent mood swings when there are no cases that interest him.
 He is once seen stretched out on his chair and firing a gun at a smiley face spray-painted on the wall in his flat.
 He finds smoking impractical in present-day urban London and, therefore, mostly makes do with nicotine patches.
 He may apply three patches at the same time when it is a "three patch problem", implying the nicotine helps him to think.
 For the same reason, he plays the violin and even composes music from time to time.
 Sherlock also has a history of recreational drug use; solving dangerous cases, as he puts it, "as an alternative to getting high".
 Seen in His Last Vow, Sherlock has a short fuse when high or recovering, shoving Mycroft against the wall of the flat and painfully twisting one arm behind him; John was concerned in this scene that Sherlock would seriously injure his brother.

 Despite the challenges Sherlock presents toward potential friends, John is extremely loyal to his flatmate.
 In series three, after Sherlock returns from his two-year absence, John selects Sherlock to be the best man at his and Mary's wedding.
 The speech Sherlock gives is somewhat awkward, with his demeanor showing how uncomfortable he is with making a speech in front of strangers, and his apparent lack of understanding when a number of deeply moved guests begin to sniffle and was extremely touched John abruptly hugs him.
 Although Sherlock is not generally a "hugger", in the episode The Lying Detective, when John, who is still mourning for Mary, begins to cry, Sherlock, without being asked, takes John in his arms and holds him as he cries.

 Trying to prevent anyone, specifically the press, from getting a photograph of his face, Sherlock disguises it with a modern cap styled after a classic deerstalker.
 This becomes his trademark—much to his annoyance as he greatly dislikes the hat, describing it in The Reichenbach Fall as a "death Frisbee" and expressing confusion about the advantage this hat, according to its name, would provide to a person hunting deer.
 He concludes that as this hat has ear flaps, it is an "ear hat".
-However, he seems to have accepted the fact that the hat is now his trademark since he puts one on before greeting the press about his miraculous return in The Empty Hearse.
+He seems to have accepted the fact that the hat is now his trademark since he puts one on before greeting the press about his miraculous return in The Empty Hearse.
 Sherlock is also shown not to enjoy eating; in "The Blind Banker", he explains to Molly Hooper that he doesn't eat while he's working, as digesting slows him down.
 In the pilot episode of the show, he tells John that he does not eat every day, and later in the episode, John uses the fact that Sherlock has not eaten in several days to convince Lestrade to allow Sherlock to leave the scene of the cabbie Jeff Hope's death – in order to go and eat dinner – instead of staying to share his deductions with the police force.